Your Child’s Needs

 For some of our children the needs are part of who the child is and will be life-long.
 With support, some will be overcome and some will be worked around.
 And for some there will need to be an acceptance that it will always be there.

 Some needs are apparent before and when children are born.
 It is, however, more common for needs to gradually emerge over time as the child grows up.

-Realising that your child may have additional needs and, or disabilities can be difficult for parent carers.
-It is very common for parent carers to seek a ‘diagnosis’ for their child but not all needs fit in box and not all children meet the criteria for certain types of diagnosis.
+Realising that your child may have additional needs and/or disabilities can be difficult for parent carers.
+It is very common for parent carers to seek a ‘diagnosis’ for their child.
+However, not all needs fit in a box and not all children meet the criteria for certain types of diagnosis.
 With or without a diagnosis, it is important that help and support for your child are available as early as possible.

 On these pages we are hoping to help you on that journey towards better understanding your child’s needs and where you may go for further reading, advice and support if needed.

-You can download our Handy Guides here .
+You can download our Handy Guides here.
 These provide introductory information about common needs and conditions.
-It cannot be a comprehensive list and you may that nothing here describes your child.
+It cannot be a comprehensive list and you may find that nothing here describes your child.
 Don’t worry and don’t spend all night searching the internet.
-Go and talk to those who can help you towards finding the right information specifically for your child as they have lots of experience and are best placed to help you: your GP, your health visitor, your school, your social worker.
+Go and talk to those who can help you towards finding the right information specifically for your child, as they have lots of experience and are best placed to help you: your GP, your health visitor, your school, your social worker.